 Catching & Restraining Active Case Birds

-If you wish to focus on providing rehabilitative care, you will learn to assist in the capture and restraint of birds for examination and treatment.
-You will learn to assist in a wide variety of treatment procedures, including catching, medicating, conducting physical therapy, weighing, cleaning feet, and conducting complete physical exams.
+If you wish to focus on helping to provide rehabilitative care, you will learn to assist in the capture and restraint of birds for examination and treatment.
+You will learn to assist in a wide variety of care procedures, including catching, conducting physical therapy, weighing, cleaning feet, and conducting complete physical exams.

 All of the above training will provide you with amazing experiences that are hard to find anywhere else.
 Our in-depth training program is becoming more and more widely known as some of the premier training for those wishing to go into the animal care field.
 Volunteers from the RMRP have moved on to professions in a wide array of different wildlife care facilities including: The Denver Aquarium, The Wolf & Grizzly Discovery Center, The Denver Zoo, USFWS, The Kansas City Zoo, and several veterinary practices, to name just a few.
 We have had employers tell us that when they see the Rocky Mountain Raptor Program on a resume, that candidate will often be moved to the top of the list.